WhiskeySockets/Baileys/README.md

     ```

 ## Writing Custom Functionality
-Baileys is written, keeping in mind, that you may require other custom functionality.
-Hence, instead of having to fork the project & re-write the internals, you can simply write extensions in your own code.
+Baileys is written with custom functionality in mind.
+Instead of forking the project & re-writing the internals, you can simply write your own extensions.

-First, enable the logging of unhandled messages from WhatsApp by setting
+First, enable the logging of unhandled messages from WhatsApp by setting:
 ``` ts
 const sock = makeWASocket({
     logger: P({ level: 'debug' }),
 })
 ```
 This will enable you to see all sorts of messages WhatsApp sends in the console.

 Some examples:

-1. Functionality to track of the battery percentage of your phone.
+1. Functionality to track the battery percentage of your phone.
     You enable logging and you'll see a message about your battery pop up in the console:
     ```{"level":10,"fromMe":false,"frame":{"tag":"ib","attrs":{"from":"@s.whatsapp.net"},"content":[{"tag":"edge_routing","attrs":{},"content":[{"tag":"routing_info","attrs":{},"content":{"type":"Buffer","data":[8,2,8,5]}}]}]},"msg":"communication"} ```